Create, review, and deploy automated machine learning models with Azure Machine Learning

 Select Create a new compute to configure your compute context for this experiment.

 Field Description Compute name Enter a unique name that identifies your compute context.
+Virtual machine priority Low priority virtual machines are cheaper but don't guarantee the compute nodes.
+Virtual machine type Select CPU or GPU for virtual machine type.
 Virtual machine size Select the virtual machine size for your compute.
-Min / Max nodes (in Advanced Settings) To profile data, you must specify 1 or more nodes.
+Min / Max nodes To profile data, you must specify 1 or more nodes.
 Enter the maximum number of nodes for your compute.
 The default is 6 nodes for an AML Compute.
+Advanced settings These settings allow you to configure a user account and existing virtual network for your experiment.

 Select Create.
 Creation of a new compute can take a few minutes.